 Skill Development Mentoring

-For purposes of graduation and certification by CU or CCU, Skill Development Mentoring must be provided by a CU or CCU graduate who is also an ICF certified coach at the PCC or MCC certification level.
+For purposes of graduation and certification by Coach U, Skill Development Mentoring must be provided by a CU graduate who is also an ICF credentialed coach at the PCC or MCC certification level.
 This is also a requirement of the ICF to obtain their global professional credentials (ACC/PCC/MCC).
 Please note the definition of Mentor Coaching by the ICF correlates with our Skills Development Mentor/Supervision option.
 For credentialing purposes the ICF's definition of Mentor coaching is:

 For purposes of Credentialing, mentor coaching means an applicant being directly observed and mentored on their coaching competencies and skills rather than coaching on practice building, life balance, or other topics unrelated to the development of an applicant's coaching skill.

-One of the requirements for the Advanced Coaching Program (ACP) or the Advanced Corporate Coaching (ACCP) Program basic** graduation is to have six (6) hours of mentoring (A 926 meets part of this) over a minimum of (3) months, that includes one (1) observed session with written feedback provided by a Coach U or Corporate Coach U graduate who is also an ICF certified coach at the PCC or MCC certification level.
-In addition, a letter of recommendation from the mentor coach, attesting to the level of skill at which they believe you are coaching (ACC, PCC, etc) is required.
+One of the requirements for the Professional Essentials Program (PEP) graduation is an observed session with written feedback provided by ICF certified coach at the PCC or MCC certification level.
+This letter should also include the level of skill at which your mentor coach believes you are coaching (ACC, PCC, etc) is required.

-Eligibility: As noted, the Skill Development Mentoring/Supervision option is available to all students and graduates of Coach U/Corporate Coach U at anytime.
+Eligibility: As noted, the Skill Development Mentoring/Supervision option is available to all students and graduates of Coach U at anytime.
 Providing observation and feedback on skills requires additional mentoring skills, competencies and time.
-Those coaches that hold the Professional Mentor Coach (PMC) designation have met a number of requirements specific to mentoring, have demonstrated experience, and must meet on-going training and development requirements.
-Most PMC's provide supervision and many are trained Coach U, Corporate Coach U and/or ICF assessors.
+Those coaches that hold the Professional Mentor Coach (PMC) designation have met a number of requirements specific to mentoring, have demonstrated experience, and must meet ongoing training and development requirements.
+Most PMC's provide supervision and all are trained Coach U and often are also ICF assessors.

 Primary Focus Areas: While focus may be on all three mentor coach areas (practice development, personal development, and professional development), there is an emphasis on professional development and includes coaching competency skill development (observation with written feedback).
-This usually includes one observed coaching session with written feedback around the core coaching competencies per month.
+As part of the required 10 hours of mentoring, this usually includes at least two to four observed coaching sessions with written feedback around the core coaching competencies.

-Fee Structures: The special "Professional Mentor Coaching Program" fee that includes Skill Development Mentoring/Supervision (observation with written feedback) is $450 per month for 3x40minute sessions (or 2x60minutes sessions) and usually includes one observed session per month.
-This special Supervision Coaching rate is usually available for a period up to six months, after which the rate may convert to the mentor coach's regular professional rate.
+Fee Structures: The special "Professional Mentor Coaching Program" fee that includes Skill Development Mentoring/Supervision (observation with written feedback) is $450 per month for 3x40minute sessions (or 2x60minutes sessions) and includes observed sessions.
+This special Supervision Coaching rate is usually available for a period up to six months, after which the rate may convert to the mentor coach's regular professional rate if desired.

-Expectations: When having a coaching session observed and reviewed, you should expect a through written feedback specific to each of the ICF core coaching competencies.
+Expectations: When having a coaching session observed and reviewed, you should expect a through written feedback specific to each of the ICF core coaching competency areas.
 It is recommended that the Coaching Session Review Form be used for the written feedback.
+A sample follows:

 Coaching Session Review Form